-The major financial instruments include the Lease Receivables, factoring receivables, account receivables and payables, loans to related parties, deposits and other receivables, security deposits for other borrowings, bank balances and cash, finance leasing advisory service receivables, deposits received from leasing customers, other payables, and bank and other borrowings.
-Details of the financial instruments are disclosed in the respective notes.
-The risks associated with these financial instruments and the policies on how to mitigate these risks are set out below.
+The major financial instruments include factoring receivables, account receivables and payables, loans to related parties, deposits and other receivables, security deposits for other borrowings, bank balances and cash, finance leasing advisory service receivables, deposits received from leasing customers, other payables, bank and other borrowings and the Lease Receivables which includes finance lease receivables and receivables arising from sale and leaseback arrangements.
+Details of the financial instruments and the Lease Receivables are disclosed in the respective notes.
+The risks associated with these financial instruments and the Lease Receivables and the policies on how to mitigate these risks are set out below.
 The management of the Group manages and monitors these exposures to ensure appropriate measures are implemented on a timely and effective manner.

-Although the Group has certain bank balances and cash denominated in US\$ and HK\$, loans to related parties and certain other payables denominated in HK\$ as set out in Notes 23, 16 and 24, the Group's operations were principally carried out in the PRC and it mainly earned revenue and incurred costs and expenses in RMB.
-Therefore the management of the Group assessed that the Group's currency risk is solely attributable to the foreign currency denominated bank balances and cash, loans to related parties and certain other payables.
+Although the Group has certain bank balances and cash denominated in US\$ and HK\$, and certain other payables denominated in HK\$ as set out in Notes 22 and 23, the Group's operations were principally carried out in the PRC and it mainly earned revenue and incurred costs and expenses in RMB.
+Therefore the management of the Group assessed that the Group's currency risk is solely attributable to the foreign currency denominated bank balances and cash and certain other payables.
 In addition, the Group is also exposed to other financial risks, including principally interest rate risk, credit risk and liquidity risk.
 Continuous monitoring of these risks ensures that the Group is protected against any adverse effects of such risks so far as it is possible and foreseeable.